Have some questions about the Annual Firefly Gathering? We’re happy to help!

 - You will also want cash on hand to get some Firefly merch, check out our instructors crafts, books and other hand crafted items for sale in the Firefly Maker’s Store.
 These craft sales are an additional way we can appreciate our instructors and take something wonderful, useful and educational home with us.

-- In addition, we will have food vendors selling food at all meal times, including Tyson Sampson of Bigwitch Indian Wisdom Initiative; and there will be a Bizarre Bazaar on Saturday where items and services will be available for sale or trade; and we have on site screen printing!
+- In addition, we will have food vendors selling food at all meal times, and there will be a Bizarre Bazaar on Saturday where items and services will be available for sale or trade; and we have on site screen printing!
 SO much fun!

 Be sure to bring a water bottle for each member of your group, including young-uns.
 Please come prepared for sun, rain, heat, and cold, as anything is possible at this time of year in the mountains.
 A suggested packing list is included in the Welcome Letter.